ayalbir/Web/README.md

 ## How to Run the Project

 - Node.js installed on your system, from the Server Repo (after cloning it). more details in the Server Repo.
+- When the App is initialized, there no videos/users in the DB, so the client needs to create them.